Getting your first credit card

 Whether or not you'll qualify for a credit card usually depends on a number of things, such as:

-1. Your age: Almost all credit card companies won't lend to anyone under 18, though for some the limit is even higher.
+1. Your age: Almost all credit card companies won't lend to anyone under 18.

-2. Your address: You'll typically need to be a UK resident to apply for a credit card in the UK.
+2. Your address: You'll typically need to be a UK resident to apply for a UK credit card.

 3. Your income: Many firms consider how much you earn.
 A common lower limit is £10,000 a year.
 If you're unemployed, this may also have an impact on your chances of approval.